-The 26th Century utopia based on the music of Wyld Stallyns is threatened when Rufus's (George Carlin) former teacher, the villainous De Nomolos (Joss Ackland), sends look-alike robots back to the past to kill Bill (Alex Winter) and Ted (Keanu Reeves) after the events of their Excellent Adventure, so and alter the future.
+The 26th Century utopia based on the music of Wyld Stallyns is threatened when Rufus’s (George Carlin) former teacher, the villainous De Nomolos (Joss Ackland), sends look-alike robots back to the past to kill Bill (Alex Winter) and Ted (Keanu Reeves) after the events of their Excellent Adventure, and alter the future.

 Rather than simply repeating the story from the original film, returning screenwriters Chris Matheson and Ed Solomon offer audiences something different with this sequel.
 Instead of more time-traveling silliness, Bill and Ted have a metaphysical adventure as the robots are successful in killing them early on.
-The robots disrupt our heroes' lives while their souls are left to try and save the day with help from Death (William Sadler), whom they initially escape by giving him a "melvin" and defeating him at a game in a nod to Bergman's The Seventh Seal.
-And because that's not weird enough, and martians.
+The robots disrupt our heroes’ lives while their souls are left to try and save the day with help from Death (William Sadler), whom they initially escape by giving him a “melvin” and defeating him at a game in a nod to Bergman’s The Seventh Seal.
+And because that’s not weird enough, there are martians.

 After unsuccessfully trying to communicate with Ted’s dad (Hal Landon Jr. in a hysterical scene where he acts and speaks like Ted), Missy (Amy Stock-Poynton), who is now Bill’s ex-step mom and Ted’s current step mom, sends them to Hell during a séance.
 Getting equal time, they also go to Heaven, before returning to San Dimas to battle their counterparts and other bands.
 (Keep an eye out for a quick cameo by Primus.)
 How the timeline proceeds is very funny and plays out during the closing credits.

 Previously available from Shout Factory in Bill & Ted’s Most Excellent Collection, the sequel Bill & Ted’s Bogus Journey is now a stand-alone release in a limited edition steelbook.